The Requirements module

 - Right click on the element and select “New Requirement”.
 As above, fill in the details of your requirement.

-Associating a requirement to UI elements
+Associating requirements to elements

 Once you have created your requirements, you can modify them in the Requirements module.
 To do so, right click on a requirement from the list of requirements.
 The following menu will appear: